 - We need to supersede fragmented approaches and support integrated local, national and transboundary initiatives and processes that strengthen indigenous territories, natural protected areas and Amazonia as a whole.

 RAISG acts as a collaborative organization for the exchange, linking and dissemination of knowledge and socio-environmental GIS data placed at the service of initiatives that make positive connections between the collective rights of local populations and the attribution of value to the socio-environmental diversity of Amazonia.

-RAISG is the outcome of cooperation between seven civil society organizations from six Amazon countries: Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela.
+RAISG is the outcome of cooperation between eight civil society organizations from six Amazon countries: Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela.